bendtherules/bendtherules.github.com/posts/function-name-binding.md

 // function identifier(paramList) {body}
 ```

 For function statements, `.name` is simply string form of the identifier `hello` - that is "hello".
-Here, name is always a string and doesn't allow any expression or symbol.
+And it's always going to be a string and doesn't allow any expression or symbol.

 ## Func expression and Arrow function